 I hope that this guide has helped you escape back to the nostalgic yesterday of iOS 8.
 Remember, it won’t be long before iOS 8.4.1, like all previous versions, is no longer available.
 So hurry up and downgrade today before iOS 8 is gone forever.

-I am guy and a blogger for about 2 years now.
-I focus specifically on the more technical side of things.
-I also do a fair amount of freelance writing on big authority sites like TechCrunch and How-to Geek.
+I have been a blogger for about 12 years now.
+Recently, I focus specifically on the more technical side of things.
+I also do a fair amount of freelance writing on big authority sites.

 All I can say is that I am super glad to be one of the main contributors to this site.
 I hope you enjoy and share my content, but only if you think it is worthy of it :)